-I have a 5k race (Frisbee game, swim meet, ect.) tomorrow, what should I eat tonight?
+I have a 5k race (Frisbee game, swim meet, etc.) tomorrow, what should I eat tonight?

 I have a weird class ( or work) schedule, will not eating at “normal” mealtimes mess up my metabolism?

-Me: This is a question I asked a lot at the start of a new semester as people figure out their schedules and when they have time to eat throughout the day, I especially get asked about breakfast.
-I’ll get asked if skipping breakfast is okay because a student has an 8 am and they want to sleep in as long as possible or if eating dinner at 5 pm or 8 pm is better because they have a 5:30-7:15 lab and have to pick either an “early” or a “late” dinner.
+They ask if skipping breakfast is okay because a student has an 8 am and they want to sleep in as long as possible.
+Or if eating dinner at 5 pm or 8 pm is better because they have a 5:30-7:15 lab and have to pick either an “early” or a “late” dinner.

 The example you gave about having a class from 5:30-7:15pm is a common question I get from many clients.
 I would say depending on your personal preference you can do this 2 different ways.

-- Eating dinner before and then having a substantial snack right after class
+- dinner before and then having a substantial snack right after class

 Is the Keto diet good for you?
 How about going Vegan or Paleo?